-The Benefits of Cold Therapy
+The Benefits of Cold Application on Horses

 The main purpose of cold therapies is to constrict the capillaries and reduce blood flow to the area.
 This is known as vasoconstriction.

 – Reduce haemorrhage (blood loss, which can lead to bruising)

 – reduced blood flow means fewer white blood cells, which in turn helps to reduce the inflammatory response

 – nerve fibre conduction falls, this reduces pain perception (based on the pain gate theory)